UCF's Center for Humanities & Digital Research

 4. connecting with scholars and projects in Florida, across the US, and throughout the world.

-The humanities center has a special mandate in the digital humanities, that is, in the development of tools and techniques based in computing for creating, archiving, cataloguing, investigating, and disseminating material related to human experience and representation, as well as in the investigation of the impact of the digital world on human meaning.
+The humanities center has a special mandate in the digital humanities, that is, to provide students opportunities for high impact learning experiences with tools and techniques based in computing for creating, archiving, cataloguing, investigating, and disseminating material related to human experience and representation, as well as in the investigation of the impact of the digital world on human meaning.
 As the digital environment has evolved into both a research and an authoring space, digital humanities blurs the boundary between scholarship and creative work.
 Digital technology allows the study of traditional and recent material in new ways, and it also provides new paradigms of scholarship as the tools for research become new environments for study and new sites for human expression.